VPN Trust Initiative releases VPN principles for providers and users

 The VPN Trust Initiative (VTI) Principles have been revealed by the Internet Infrastructure Coalition (i2Coalition) this week.

-i2Coalition is a voice for web hosting companies, data centres, domain registrars and registries, cloud infrastructure providers, managed services providers and other foundational Internet technologies.
+i2Coalition is a voice for web hosting companies, data centers, domain registrars and registries, cloud infrastructure providers, managed services providers and other foundational Internet technologies.

 The VTI Principles offer a comprehensive set of best practices for VPNs providers to bolster consumer confidence and provider accountability and ultimately increase VPN adoption and access to the technology's benefits, the organisation states.